How to write an Opening Speech in MUN by Irmak OKUR

 The Formal Introduce Part (Not Always Necessary) As we all know MUN is a conference that sometimes you should use fancy sentences in order to look formal.
-In this part, you should use sentences which explains how honoured you are as a country to take place in this ”prestigious”-yep, a popular MUN word- conference and saying that you wish to tackle significant issues by debating.
+In this part, you should use sentences that explains how honored you are as a country to take place in this ”prestigious”-yep, a popular MUN word- conference and saying that you wish to tackle significant issues by debating.

 Or another example

-It is a great honour to represent X in this respected conference.
+It is a great honor to represent X in this respected conference.

 - a) Firstly explain why you have gathered.

-- b) Tell that why this situation is dangerous to people by using data.
+- b) Tell why this situation is dangerous to people by using data.